Pavan-1997/Python_DevOps_GitHub_JIRA/README.md

 Use the python script `create-issue.py` to create an issue in jira dashboard

 ---
+# Implementation (Jira Projects Lists)

+Use the python script `create-issue.py` to create an issue in jira dashboard

+---
 # Implementation (GitHub - Jira)

  - Use the python scripts `flask_hello.py` and `create_jira.py` to integrate GitHub and Jira